 Tendency to Bark or Howl: 3/5

 The term “Pit Bull” is thrown around a lot to refer to several different dog breeds including the American Pit Bull Terrier, the Staffordshire Terrier, and the American Staffordshire Terrier.
-These dogs are all separate breeds, but they have similar characteristics and a similar history.
+These different types of Pitbulls are all separate breeds, but they have similar characteristics and a similar history.

 The Blue Nose Pit Bull is not a separate breed.
 While most Pitbulls have a red nose, Pitbulls contain a recessive gene that, if both parents carry the gene, can result in a Pit Bull with a blue nose instead of a red one.
 In fact, it’s possible for one litter to have both Red Nose and Blue Nose Pitbull puppies.